 Many of our patients arrive from other areas and regional hospitals and their first encounter with critical care is through LifeLine, our dedicated pediatric transport team.
 Our LifeLine transport team is specially trained in the emergency medical transport of children and infants, which requires both technical skills and emotional sensitivity.

 Learn more about our LifeLine team

 Congenital Diaphragmatic Hernia (CDH) Program

 CDH is a birth defect in which the diaphragm—the muscle that separates the abdomen from the chest—does not develop completely, causing a hole where abdominal organs can migrate into the chest.
 When that happens, it doesn’t leave enough space for the lungs to develop, making it hard for the baby to breath.
 The treatment of CDH is complex and may require multiple surgeries and recovery on extracorporeal membrane oxygenation (ECMO), a complex form of life support that acts as a baby’s heart and lungs to deliver oxygen to the baby’s blood during recovery.
-The CDH team at Johns Hopkins All Children’s specializes in treating the most severe cases of CDH.
+We have a team that specializes in treating CDH.

 Learn more about our CDH program

 Research in a Critical Care Environment

 Johns Hopkins All Children’s Hospital’s commitment to advancing medicine is evident through our participation in research efforts.
 Our critical care physicians and advanced practice providers are involved in many different clinical research projects.
 Some of our faculty are actively involved with national and international medical societies that work to foster research in the area of intensive care medicine.

 Learn more about research at Johns Hopkins All Children’s